 Supplements are a great way to build on your workouts by feeding your muscles with the nutrients they need to grow and repair.
 After a hard workout, your muscles have been stressed beyond their normal operating limits.
 They need time to rest and repair the damaged fibres.
 This process makes the muscles stronger than before.
 To aid this process supplements boost the nutrients that your muscles require, helping to achieve better gains than training alone.
-There are a bewildering variation of supplements available online.
-Below we will outline probably the two most common and popular ones.
+There are a bewildering variation of supplements available online at variable price point so below we will outline some of the most popular ones.

 Protein is a compound that is popular among people who train with weights as it is made up of amino acids, the building blocks of muscle and can help promote the growth of lean tissue mass.
 Whey protein in particular has now become very mainstream and available in most chemists and shops such as Boots and Holland and Barrett.

 Whey is one of the 2 components of milk, the other being casein (which we will come to later) Although it comes from milk, whey itself has a very low lactose content although those who are lactose intolerant should take care and may want to consider alternatives such as vegan protein (see below).

 Whey protein is digested very quickly after consuming and is an excellent post-workout supplement, when the body needs protein the most.
 As protein is the most filling macronutrient, whey protein can really help with weight loss and food intake as it is likely to leave you feeling fuller for longer and less likely to reach for the snacks.